Bandon Dunes

 {{bandon-dunes-content-block-gallery-02}}

-It worked that way for me.
+It worked that way for me, at least.
 Bandon Dunes was the first course I played after arriving on the grounds, and I was stunned by it.
 I remember standing on the 17th tee, looking out at the Pacific Ocean, and thinking, “This has to be the best course I’ve ever set foot on.”
 But then I played Pacific Dunes, Bandon Trails, and Old Macdonald.
-It was immediately apparent to me that those courses were on another level architecturally — more consistent, polished, and mature.
+It was immediately apparent to me that those courses were on another level architecturally—more consistent, polished, and mature.

 While many holes at Bandon Dunes show Kidd’s talent and flair as an architect (see: the fifth, seventh, 10th, 13th, 14th, 16th, and 17th), several others pass without making a specific impression.
 Nos.
-9 and 18, both par 5s, are especially disappointing.
-They fail to generate much strategic tension and seem to exist mainly to deliver players back to the clubhouse.
+9 and 18, both par 5s, are especially disappointing, seeming to exist mainly to deliver players back to the clubhouse.
 The sixth hole is another miscue.
 Added late in the design process, this par 3 sits adjacent to the cliffs above the Pacific Ocean but feels oddly divorced from its setting, with its green artificially perched above the surrounding grade.
 The hole also creates an awkward gap in the routing: after putting out on the sixth green, players must retrace their steps in order to reach the seventh tee.
 I think Kidd should have left this piece of ocean frontage alone and instead carved a par 3 out of the gorgeous dunes behind today’s seventh green.

 The quality of Bandon Dunes’ shaping is inconsistent as well.
 On some holes, Kidd’s team executed elegant tie-ins between manufactured and preexisting landforms.
 The eighth, 14th, and 17th greens are particularly well blended into their sites.
-In other cases, however, the line between artificial and natural is more obvious.
-Throughout the third hole, for example, the drainage components — basins in the fairway, run-offs around the pushed-up green — stand out from the terrain, too regularly spaced and too different in shape and scale from the surrounding topography to go unnoticed.
+In other cases, however, the artificial elements are more visible.
+On the third hole, for example, the drainage components—basins in the fairway, run-offs around the pushed-up green—are too regularly spaced and too different in shape and scale from the surrounding topography to seem natural.
 These instances of clumsy shaping weaken the course’s connection to the landscape.

 The fact that Bandon Dunes feels less refined than the Keiser family’s later projects is not surprising.
 David McLay Kidd was a rookie architect, and Mike Keiser had not yet dialed in his development strategies.
 Whereas Pacific Dunes and Bandon Trails were molded by expert artisans who had trained for years with Tom Doak and Bill Coore, Bandon Dunes was built by a contractor called Servicescape, a lead shaper who had worked primarily for Rees Jones, and a crew of inexperienced locals.